 For PTFE pans like this one, don’t use nonstick sprays as they often contain chemicals in addition to oil; these chemicals damage PTFE.
 100% oil misters like Mistos are fine.

 If you find that the copper ring around the base of the pan has oxidized a little too much for your taste, you can quickly polish it up by using Copperbrill Cleaner or some other copper cleaner to restore the shine of copper without scratching.
 BKF also works, but it will scratch up the exterior more.
-Do not use those metal cleaners on the PTFE, as they are abrasive enough to wreck the nonstick coating.
+Do not use those metal cleaners on the inside of the pan, as they will scratch the nonstick coating.

 Durability: 4/5 Very Good.
 As long as you handle the pans with care, they should be fine.
 The thick bottom plate and sturdy anodized aluminum should should easily resist warping.
 Anodized aluminum is very hard–harder than stainless steel–but if you bash them on something else hard, like the side of your sink, then anodized aluminum will chip.
 Once it starts chipping, there is exposed aluminum and some harsher detergents may start eating away at the aluminum.
 Time will tell how the PTFE layer holds up, but DuPont’s “Autograph 2” multi-coating is supposedly top of the line.
 DuPont is confident enough in the coating that Meyer advertises Anolon Nouvelle Copper as oven-safe to 500 degrees Fahrenheit, and even metal utensil safe.
 I suspect that such claims are laden with hyperbole and that the Teflon will wear off eventually anyway, just more slowly.
 I would not put the pans in dishwashers or use metal utensils, just to be safe.
 Similarly, I would not use the pans over 450F, even though the pans are rated to withstand 500F.

 Even heating: 5/5 Excellent, at the top of the rankings.
 (See above.)
 I don’t ever have to worry about how some parts of a fish fillet are getting hotter than others, or how some potstickers are browning while others are not.
-Pancakes are a breeze as well–it’s a real pleasure to use a pan that has such an even temperature profile from center to edge.
+Pancakes are a breeze as well–it’s a real pleasure to use a pan that is so evenly hot from center to edge.

 Evenly heating a pan’s cooking surface is especially important for PTFE (Teflon) pans.
 That’s because PTFE breaks down at high temperatures, so hotspots over 500F can shorten the life of a nonstick pan.